An elementary proof of Bridy's theorem: The vector space of possible states

 The degree of $\Lambda_{r, 0}\!\paren{x^i y^j \cdot x^I y^J}$ satisfies $ \frac{j + J}{q} \leq \frac{(d - 1) + (q - 1) (d - 1)}{q} = d - 1 $ and

 Consequently $\Lambda_{r, 0}\!\paren{x^i y^j \cdot x^I y^J} \in W$. \end{proof}

 The initial state $y \frac{\partial P}{\partial y}$ has degree at most $d$.
 Since elements of $W$ have degree at most $d - 1$, the initial state is not necessarily an element of $W$.
 However, the following result shows that most of its images under compositions of $\lambda_{r, 0}$ are elements of $W$.
+A similar result was obtained in \cite[Remark~2.6]{Bostan--Caruso--Christol--Dumas}.

 \begin{proposition} Let $S \in \field[x, y]$ such that $\deg_x S \leq h$ and $\deg_y S \leq d$. \begin{itemize} \item We have $\deg_x \lambda_{0, 0}(S) \leq h$ and $\deg_y \lambda_{0, 0}(S) \leq d - 1$. \item For each $r \in \{1, \dots, q - 1\}$, we have $\lambda_{r, 0}(S) \in W$. \end{itemize} In particular, every polynomial $(\lambda_{r_n, 0} \circ \dots \circ \lambda_{r_2, 0} \circ \lambda_{r_1, 0})(S_0)$, where at least one $r_i$ is not $0$, is an element of $W$. \end{proposition}